francisvolh/francisvolh/README.md

 - 👋 Hi, I’m @francisvolh, Climate Change Analyst at Natural Resources Canada - Northern Forestry Centre (NoFC)
 - Former postodoctoral researcher at McGill University working on spatial analysis for the Canadian Biodiversity Network initiative.
 - PhD research at McGill University, working on movement ecology and niche segragation, particularly of seabirds.
-- 👀 I’m interested in biodiversity, seabird foraging movements, or tracks of any vertebrate that moves around the globe.
+- 👀 I’m interested in forest ecology, biodiversity, seabird foraging movements, or tracks of any vertebrate that moves around the globe.
 - 🌱 I’m currently learning High performance computing tools
 - 💞️ I’m looking to collaborate on any spatial ecology and animal movement projects
 - 📫 How to reach me: francis.vanoordtlahoz@mail.mcgill.ca